The World Society of Arrhythmias reports there are 225,567 Americans with internal cardiac pacemakers.

 Before Applying for Life Insurance with Pacemaker

-Before we discuss the actual life insurance application, let’s start at the very beginning.
+Before we even look at actually applying life insurance, let’s start at the very beginning.
 Are you currently in any of the below situations?

 - Initial stages of heart failure